 Fourth Ward of Houston and Freedmen’s Town

-Antioch Missionary Baptist Church is situated in an area called the Fourth Ward.
+Antioch Missionary Baptist Church is in the Fourth Ward.
 It is where freed slaves began to congregate along the banks of Buffalo Bayou near what is now downtown Houston.
-It became labeled Freedmen’s Town for obvious reasons.
+It became labeled Freedmen’s Town.

 The former slaves worked together to create bricks to pave the streets and build their shotgun houses.
 By the late 19th century Freedmen’s Town became the heart of the African-American community.

-Over the years because of the proximity to downtown and rising land costs, much of the old historic neighborhood has been lost and transformed into a multi-ethnicity and more upscale residential as well as business area.
-A few historic buildings remain along with some of those handmade brick streets.
+Over the years because of the proximity to downtown and rising land costs, much of the old historic neighborhood was transformed into a multi-ethnicity and more upscale residential as well as a business area.
+A few landmark buildings remain along with some of those handmade brick streets.
 Sadly even those are under assault in the name of progress.

 The last part of the Texas Historical Commission sign has this posted: